Want to know the secret to finding all your Baby Registry essentials? It’s simple: Just ask your mom friends.

 My BrestFriend Nursing Pillow | This popular alternative to the Boppy makes breastfeeding MUCH more comfortable.
 It is firmer and wraps around the waist with a velcro closure, and is shaped to support a baby in perfect nursing position.

-So there you have it: The top baby registry essentials & lifesavers, chosen by moms,
+So there you have it: The top baby registry essentials & lifesavers, chosen by moms, for moms!

 Is there anything else you would add to this list?
 Share your advice to new moms below!